Internal carotid plexus

-The internal carotid plexus is situated on the lateral side of the internal carotid artery, and in the plexus there occasionally exists a small gangliform swelling, the carotid ganglion, on the under surface of the artery.
+The internal carotid plexus is a nerve plexus situated upon the lateral side of the internal carotid artery.
+It is composed of post-ganglionic sympathetic fibres which have synapsed at (i.e. have their nerve cell bodies at) the superior cervical ganglion.
+The plexus gives rise to the deep petrosal nerve.

+Anatomy

 Postganglionic sympathetic fibres ascend from the superior cervical ganglion, along the walls of the internal carotid artery, to enter the internal carotid plexus.
-These fibres then distribute to deep structures, which include the Superior Tarsal Muscle and pupillary dilator muscles.
-Some of the fibres from the internal carotid plexus converge to form the deep petrosal nerve.
+These fibres are then distributed to deep structures, including the superior tarsal muscle and pupillary dilator muscle.
+It includes fibres destined for the pupillary dilator muscle as part of a neural circuit regulating pupillary dilatation component of the pupillary reflex.
+Some fibres of the plexus converge to form the deep petrosal nerve.

 The internal carotid plexus communicates with the trigeminal ganglion, the abducent nerve, and the pterygopalatine ganglion (also named sphenopalatine); it distributes filaments to the wall of the internal carotid artery, and also communicates with the tympanic branch of the glossopharyngeal nerve.

+The plexus there occasionally presents a small gangliform swelling - the carotid ganglion - on the under surface of the artery.